-GEM will be holding its annual summer workshop June 16-21, 2013 at the Snowmass Conference Center in Snowmass, Colorado.
+GEM will be holding its annual summer workshop June 17-23, 2018 at the Eldorado Hotel in Santa Fe, NM (See area attractions for things to do in the Santa Fe area.)
 Support for this workshop is made possible by the National Science Foundation.

 Other GEM Related Links

 GEM Homepage at UCLA:

 GEM Research Area Coordinators, Focus Groups, and Steering Committee: